-We’re proud to be powering our customers to reach net zero and are investing in new technologies and projects that will support them through the energy transition.
-Providing products and services that help large energy users decarbonise is a key focus for us in assembling the building blocks of a cleaner energy system in Australia.
+We’re investing in new technologies and projects that will support our customers through the energy transition and create pathways to net-zero emissions.
+Providing products and services that help large energy users decarbonise is a key focus for us in assembling the building blocks of a lower-carbon energy system in Australia.

-The Riverina Energy Storage System is a 100MW/200MWh battery, located in the Riverina region, near Darlington Point south-west of Griffith, NSW.
+The Riverina Energy Storage System 1 is a 60MW/120MWh battery, located in the Riverina region, near Darlington Point south-west of Griffith, NSW.

-Shell Energy was pleased to select Edify as its battery energy storage partner in this collaborative approach and has entered into a long-term service agreement with Edify to offtake 60MW of the battery.
-Edify is an Australian-owned and operated storage and renewable energy developer and will design, construct and operate the battery.
+Shell Energy was pleased to select Edify as its battery energy storage partner in this collaborative approach and has entered into a long-term agreement with Edify to access operational rights to the 60MW battery.
+Edify designed and developed the project and will oversee construction of the battery.

 Partnering with government and industry is key to solving complex problems in the energy transition.